johnpeart/johnpeart.github.io/src/posts/blogpost/2021-12-31-2021-resolutions-review.md

 **I abandoned this goal – but for a good reason!** I kept this goal around from 2020 because I wanted to help a charity out.
 But that hasn't worked out.

 In more positive news, I've become the Chair of the [Civil Service LGBT+ Network](https://www.civilservice.lgbt).
-I think that commitment to 'giving something back' probably warrants having not found a trustee or governor's position.
+I think that commitment to 'giving something back' probably warrants having not found a trustee or governor’s position.

 ### 5. Keep writing blog posts